Bblasio/My-Portfolio/README.md

-# Blasio Ochieng Odhiambo - Portfolio Website
+# Blasio  Odhiambo - Portfolio Website

 ## 📌 Overview
 This is a personal portfolio website designed and built using **HTML** and **CSS**.
 It showcases my background, interests, education, and web development projects as an aspiring developer.